island-is/island.is/libs/api/domains/document-provider/README.md

 ### General Information

-- **Authentication:** Ensure requests are authenticated via the token header.
+- **Authentication:** Ensure requests are authenticated via the `Authorization` header containing a bearer token.
 - **Errors:** Standard HTTP error codes are used: 400 for bad requests, 401 for unauthorized access, 500 for server errors, etc.
 - **Support:** For technical support, contact support@example.com.